ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 * * *

-## Step 3: Generate the Server Log Data
+### Step 3 - Generate the Server Log Data <a id="generate-server-log-ata"></a>

 Now that you've imported the data flow and everything it set up, simply click the **Run** at the top of the screen.
-(Make you you haven't selected a specific processor, or  else only one of the processors will start)
+(Make sure you haven't selected a specific processor, or  else only one of the processors will start)

 ![Instantiate NiFi Template](../../../assets/server-logs/start-flow.png)